GLOBAL MARKETS-World stocks climb on hopes of successful debt ceiling outcome

 It was on track for its worst trading session since early November TRYTOM=D3.
 On the Istanbul bourse, a 6.38% drop triggered a market-wide circuit breaker.

-On Monday, MSCI's broadest index of Asia-Pacific shares outside Japan .MIAPJ0000PUS reversed earlier losses to rise 0.7%, driven by a late rebound in Chinese and Hong Kong shares.
+On Monday, MSCI's broadest index of Asia-Pacific shares outside Japan .MIAPJ0000PUS reversed earlier losses to rise 0.7%, driven by a late rebound in Asian and European shares.

 China's central bank on Monday held rates on medium-term policy loans steady, although expectations are building that monetary policy easing may be inevitable in coming months to support an economic recovery.

-U.S. President Joe Biden expects to meet Congressional leaders on Tuesday for talks to raise the nation's debt limit and avoid a catastrophic default, saying on Saturday that the talks are moving along.
+On the U.S. debt ceiling, President Joe Biden expects to meet Congressional leaders on Tuesday to raise the debt limit and avoid a catastrophic default, saying on Saturday that the talks are moving along.

 "The debt ceiling is the elephant in the room, but traders are holding out hope that common sense will win the day," said James Rossiter, head of global macro strategy at TD Securities in London.